 To combat climate change we need to draw carbon out of the atmosphere.
-The way to do this in building is to use carbon sequestering materials.
+The way to do this in building is to use carbon-sequestering materials.
 Plants and trees take up carbon dioxide as they grow via photosynthesis.
 If we use them in our buildings this carbon is then stored.
-Low density natural building methods such as light earth and straw bale are good at locking in carbon.
+Low density natural building methods such as light earth and straw bale are good at locking up carbon, as is any timber that is used.
 To finish these walls (at least on the inside) a natural clay plaster can be used.
 This is a beautiful, soft and breathable finish that has many benefits.

-● It is hygroscopic.
-That means it can absorb moisture from the air.
-The result is that humidity can be controlled and balanced leading to a more uniform and comfortable internal environment
+● Clay is hygroscopic.
+That means it can absorb high humidity from the air, and release it when conditions reverse.
+The result is that internal humidity is moderated leading to a more uniform and comfortable internal environment.
+Clay also moderates the moisture content of adjacent cellulose materials such as timber or plant fibres which reduces their likelihood of decomposition

-● It is non toxic and can even absorb toxins and neutralise odours from the environment
+● Clay is non toxic and can even absorb toxins and neutralise odours from the environment

-● It is EMF shielding.
+● Clay is EMF shielding.
 This means it can dampen the electromagnetic fields that are ever present in our urban environments

 ● Clay is a natural negative ion air purifier.
 That means it creates healthy negatively charged air like that find at beaches, lakes, rivers, mountains and forests